chtucker/ar-registry-processor/USAGE_GUIDE.md

 - Executable size: ~50-100MB (includes all dependencies)
 - Network: Requires stable internet connection

+## Windows Executable Usage

+- The Windows executable now bundles all dependencies, including webdriver_manager.
+- No manual ChromeDriver download or setup is required.
+- Simply download and run the executable on Windows 10 or later.
+- If you encounter errors about missing modules, ensure you are using the latest version from the GitHub Actions build artifacts.
+- For ChromeDriver/browser issues, ensure Chrome is installed and up to date on your system.

+### Troubleshooting
+- If you see a 'No module named ...' error, download the latest build or contact support.
+- For issues with Excel file formats, ensure your file matches the required template (see above).
+- For any other issues, consult the logs or contact the developer.

 ## Support and Maintenance

 ### Common Issues